The Other Side of the Creek: The Atomic Age at Stanford

 Transformation To Atomic Campus

-By the mid-1950s, Stanford’s Mechanical Engineering Department began building a nuclear program under Professor George Leppert.
+By the mid-1950s, Stanford’s Mechanical Engineering Department had begun building a nuclear program under Professor George Leppert.
 In 1958, the old high-voltage lab — a space originally scaled for artificial lightning — was remodeled to support nuclear teaching and research.
 The program started with a subcritical assembly, captured in a 1958 university centennial photo of Leppert and graduate student Gary Vliet, marking a profound period of transformation.

-The detail that still surprises Peninsula readers is not the concept of a teaching reactor —it’s the location.
+The detail that still surprises Peninsula readers is not the concept of a teaching reactor — it’s the location.
 This was not a distant, heavily guarded test site in the desert.
 It was right on Stanford’s campus near Palo Alto, housed in a building that already held decades of electrical history.

 Tapping into the region’s emerging commercial atomic industry, the reactor was manufactured just down the road by General Electric’s Atomic Power Equipment Department in San Jose.
+The design also belonged to a familiar midcentury research-reactor category: a pool-type reactor built for training, experiments, and hands-on nuclear-engineering instruction rather than commercial power generation.

-By the mid-1960s, this wasn’t just a novelty bolted onto campus; it was a core part of Stanford’s evolving engineering footprint.
+By the mid-1960s, this was not just a novelty bolted onto campus; it was part of Stanford’s evolving engineering footprint.
 The 1926 structure now held labs, classrooms, and offices for the Nuclear Division.
 It also hosted a curriculum that is astonishing by modern standards.
-In 1965, Professor Paul Kruger launched Stanford’s first course in nuclear civil engineering, funded via a training grant from the Public Health Service and the AEC.
-He brought in scientific titans like Edward Teller and Nobel laureate Willard Libby as guest lecturers.
-Aligning with the federal “Project Plowshare” [related: https://apps.dtic.mil/sti/tr/pdf/ADA396463.pdf] initiative of the era, Kruger’s civil engineering students were literally studying the feasibility of using peaceful, tactical nuclear explosions for massive earth-moving projects, like carving out artificial harbors or new canals.
+In 1965, Professor Paul Kruger launched Stanford’s first course in nuclear civil engineering, funded through a training grant from the Public Health Service and the AEC.
+He brought in scientific figures such as Edward Teller and Nobel laureate Willard Libby as guest lecturers.
+In the context of the federal Project Plowshare initiative, Kruger’s civil engineering students studied the feasibility of using peaceful nuclear explosions for large earth-moving projects, including artificial harbors and canals.

 The Quietest Ending